 There is a difference in approach to part-time freelancing & full-time freelancing.
 Part time freelancers have a clear advantage over full-time freelancers

-There is a difference in approach to freelancing of a part time freelancer and of a full-time freelancer.
+There is a difference in approach to freelancing as a part-time freelancer and of a full-time freelancer.

 The main aim of freelancing is to keep the money flowing into my bank account on a more regular basis so I can experiment.

-Small size projects can be a disadvantage where you have to look for more and more client on a consistent basis and that may be true if you are a full-time freelancer but not for part time freelancer.
+Small size projects can be a disadvantage where you have to look for more and more clients on a consistent basis and that may be true if you are a full-time freelancer but not for a part-time freelancer.

 So let me share the distinctive advantages of working on smaller projects.